 - Items containing batteries, fuel, or fluids

-Removing these items before moving avoids delays, last-minute stress, and extra fees on moving day.
+Removing these before moving day avoids delays and extra fees.

 Clothing, Household Items & Duplicates to Let Go